Greatest Literature banner

 Holmes confronts the horror

-First thing you have to do is forget all the movie and television productions you've seen of this story.
+First thing you have to do is forget all the movie and television productions you might have seen of this tale.

-All right, I'm getting a little carried away.
-This is not exactly The Grapes of Wrath.
-It's still an escapist thriller.
+All right, we're getting a little carried away.
+This is still an escapist thriller.
 And the spine-tingliness of it may not faze a modern public weaned on Stephen King novels and slasher films.

 But if you can put out of mind our more jaded world and imagine yourself back in late nineteenth-century or early twentieth-century England, you may be able to read The Hound of the Baskervilles with something like the excitement folks did back then.

-There's also the theme of rationalism going up against, and defeating, the paranormal—which I like—and which Doyle did not emulate in his own life.
-But an odd thing about The Hound of the Baskervilles is how little of Holmes's reasoning is displayed in the narrative.
+There's also the theme of rationalism going up against, and defeating, the paranormal—which Doyle did not emulate in his own life.
+But an odd thing about The Hound of the Baskervilles is how little of Holmes's reasoning is displayed in the novel.

 In fact, for much of the story Watson is the protagonist, having been sent by Holmes to Devon to investigate the goings-on with the Baskervilles.
 Partly, we understand this is a literary device to allow the lesser detecting partner to present us the mystery in all its details and then allow the greater to make a thrilling appearance and solve the mystery.